coderefinery/workshop-intro/livestream.md

 - **Don't put names or identifiable info in the collaborative document at any time**
-- Collaborative document contents will be posted on the course page
+- Collaborative document contents will be posted on the workshop page after each day
 - All outputs are CC-BY

 ### Certificates